 A few weeks ago, I read this article on SocialMedia.biz about how important big followings are in social media.
 At first, I was miffed because it went against everything I was taught.
 I was a firm believer in targeted following but then I looked at celebrities and athletes who spend thousands of dollars promoting their social media accounts.
 And I had to admit it was helpful to their platforms.
 Now I don’t recommend spending big bucks but I do believe we need to get more aggressive when it comes to building our numbers up.

 Where Authors Get Stuck

 As time goes on many authors reach a plateau where they’ve gone as far as they can with their book.
 They’ve paid for ads, blogged, tweeted and the results are good for a while, but eventually the energy dies off.
 That’s because you can only reach the same people so many times before you get ignored.
 However, if you had a few friends who were willing to help you, your reach could double or even triple.
 The trick is to find an author that is both willing to help and has an active network of their own which leads me to my next point…

 Forget About Selling Anything if You Don’t Have Any Relationships

 Last month a nasty incident on LinkedIn went viral when a young woman looking for a job contacted a recruiter out of the blue.
 The recruiter was indignant and went on to bash the young woman about her poor etiquette among other things.
 However, this attitude isn’t confined to recruiters on Linkedin.
-There are many bloggers, reviewers and even literary agents who feel the same way about being contacted by strangers asking for favors and offering nothing in return.
-If you’re going to ask someone to do work for you, such as review your book, or retweet a post, then give them a reason to.
-Influencers are more likely to respond to someone who is helpful or just plain nice to them.
+There are many bloggers, reviewers and even literary agents who feel the same way about being contacted by strangers asking for favors who offer nothing in return.
+If you’re going to ask someone to do work for you, such as review your book, or retweet a post then, give them a reason to.
+Influencers are more likely to respond positively to someone who is helpful or just plain nice to them.

 Now back to you, what did you wish you would have known before you published?
 Let me know in the comments.